danielearwicker/danielearwicker.github.io/pages/The Blob Lottery.md

 ![graph of probability curve](resources/pages-hit-probability.png =625x542)

 The x-axis is `N/U`, so 10 means the number of pages is 10 times the number of updates.
-As you can see, when the number of pages equals the number of updates, most of the pages are still hit, and you need around 10 times as many to keep it down to 10% of pages.
+As you can see, if the number of pages equals the number of updates, most of the pages will be hit, and you need around 10 times as many pages to keep it down to 10% of pages being hit.

 ## What this tells us

 Why is this important?
 There are two potential performance costs involved here.
-If `N` is small, we will read/write large numbers of unaffected items because they happen to live in the same pages as affected items.
+If `N` is small, the nightly operation will read/write large numbers of irrelevant items because they happen to live in the same pages as relevant items.
 Our intuition says moving large amounts of data unnecessarily is wasteful so we feel an urge to avoid that.
 On the other hand, if `N` is large, we perform more separate physical read/write operations, because our data has been dessicated into many tiny blobs.
 The question is, which of these is more costly?

 Back in olden times, when our data was stored in hard drives, there was the time taken to read data, mentioned in the ancient chronicles as 20ms/MB, but legend also told of a so-called seek time of 10ms.
 This meant that if you broke a megabyte of data up into 10 pieces that were scattered around the drive, it would take 120ms to read it all - the seek time overhead was huge.
 Maybe the overhead of dealing with many individual blobs will work like the seek time overhead.
 But this will obviously depend on how the blob storage service has been implemented.
-And there are lots about the internals of that service that we don't know.
+And there are lots of details about the internals of that service that we don't know.

 So to answer that question, we may as well do an experiment.

 ## Experiment time!

 I'm going to use Azure Blob Storage because I have plenty of allowance to play with.
 The test code will run from a VM deployed in the same Azure region, to give me the fastest possible access to the storage service.
+This is really important - running a test like this from your laptop at home gives a very misleading impression.
+Inside the data centre the networking is state-of-the-art.

 Suppose each item/record/whatever is 500 bytes, and there are 10 million items, so 5GB of data.
 Every so often I have to apply a wave of updates to a random 10,000 items.
 First, following my intuition, I'll try to keep the number of accessed pages down to 10%.
 So I know from the above formula I need to divide my items into 100,000 pages of 100 items.
 As we'll only be touching 10% of the pages, that will be 10,000 physical read/writes.
 To test both directions I will literally save a chunk of data equivalent to a page size, and then read it back again (this is the opposite order to a real update, but hopefully represents about the same amount of total work).